-The Zambezi region (also called the Caprivi Strip) is Namibia’s outstretched arm reaching towards the great rivers of the Chobe, Linyanti and Zambezi.
-It ends at the only spot on the planet where four countries meet, (Namibia, Angola, Zambia and Botswana), close to the Victoria Falls.
+The Zambezi region (also commonly called the Caprivi Strip) is Namibia’s outstretched arm reaching towards the great rivers of the Chobe, Linyanti and Zambezi.
+It ends at the only spot on the planet where four countries meet, (Namibia, Zambia, Zimbabwe and Botswana), close to the Victoria Falls.
 This lush green riverine landscape offers a watery contrast to the rest of arid Namibia.

 The Caprivi Strip lies in the far northeast of Namibia.
 It has Victoria Falls to the east and the Chobe National Park and Okavango Delta to the south.
 So it’s an ideal link between Namibia and both Victoria Falls and the Chobe area.

 Historically the Caprivi Strip has not been an easy destinations to reach!
 However this is all changing with the new Fly Namibia flight from Windhoek to Katima Mulilo.
 But it’s still ideal for second time visitors.